Penetration Pricing Strategy: Definition, Example, Pros, and Cons

 In e-commerce, penetration pricing is a pricing strategy that is used by online retailers to attract customers and gain market share.
-This is typically done by setting a relatively low initial price for a product or service, in order to make it more attractive to potential customers.
+This is typically done by setting a relatively low initial price for a product or service in order to make it more attractive to potential customers.

 The goal is to attract a large number of customers quickly and build a strong customer base.
 Once a significant customer base has been established, the retailer can then raise the price to increase profitability.
 This strategy is often used by new e-commerce businesses or by businesses entering new markets.